-The combination of the South Head Heritage Trail and Camp Cove is a great day out.
+The combination of the South Head Heritage Trail and Camp Cove beach makes a terrific family day out.
 It is accessible by public transport so ideal for visitors to Sydney without a car.

 South Head Heritage Trail and Camp Cove Excursion